lilianchen1/aA_jsGame_Viral_Destruction/README.md

 ### Starting Screen

 ![alt text][start]
-[start]: ./screenshots/starting.png
+[start]: ./screenshots/start_multilevels.png

 jQuery is used to listen to click event on the button.
+Buttons have different classes, which are passed into the game view and game.
+Depending on the class, asteroids number and velocity vary.

 ### Game